studiozeffa/react-native-training-course/notes/data.md

 ## React Lifecycle Methods

-Oftentimes, APIs are accessed as a result of some user interaction, or periodically (e.g. in the background).

-However there are certain situations where we want to e.g. retrieve data when the app first loads, or when a screen is first displayed.
+Three of the four operations listed above (Create, Update and Delete) are normally executed after some user interaction, e.g. filling in a form.
+Data retrieval, however, can often happen automatically - on app start, or periodically in the background.

 To achieve this, we can hook into React **lifecycle methods**.
 These are methods on React class components, called at particular times in the lifetime of a component.